rubymonsters/webapps-for-beginners/source/15-databases/02-sql.md

 of database systems support it, and so it's quite common to use SQL in web applications in some way.

-For example, we could retrieve all fields the first row from our `members` table like this:
+For example, we could retrieve all fields in the first row from our `members` table like this:

 ```sql